 [43] Jorgensen, P. C., Modeling Software Behavior: A Craftman’s Approach, American Publications, Taylor and Francis Group, LLC, 2009.

-[44] Fernandez, M., Models of Computation: An Introduction to Compatibility Theory, Springer, NY, 2009.
+[42] Fernandez, M., Models of Computation: An Introduction to Computability Theory, Springer, NY, 2009.

 [45] Harris, A., Pro IronPython, Apress, Springer-Verlag, NY, 2009.
 (Source code available at http://www.apress.com) [supports Import .NET ]

-TeK Associates’ primary software product for the PC is TK-MIP, which encapsulates both historical and recent statistical estimation and Kalman filtering developments and performs the necessary signal processing of implementation conveniently, understandably, and accessibly.
+TeK Associates’ primary software product for the PC is TK-MIPTM, which encapsulates both historical and recent statistical estimation and Kalman filtering developments and performs the requisite signal processing intuitively, understandably, efficiently, and for easily accessible I/O results that are being sought.
 Go to Top

 |